-Туре: empty-lines, kernel, no-multi-line, no-parse, store-legacy-msghdr, syslog-protocol, validate-utf8 Default : empty set
+Type:empty-lines, kernel, no-multi-line, no-parse, store-legacy-msghdr, syslog-protocol, validate-utf8Default:empty set

 - empty-lines: Use the empty-lines flag to keep the empty lines of the messages.
-By default, syslog-ng OSE removes empty lines automatically. - kernel: The kernel flag makes the source default to the LOG_KERN | LOG_CRIT priority if not specified otherwise. - no-hostname: Enable the no-hostname flag if the log message does not include the hostname of the sender host.
+By default, syslog-ng OSE removes empty lines automatically. - expect-hostname: If the expect-hostname flag is enabled, syslog-ng OSE will assume that the log message contains a hostname and parse the message accordingly.
+This is the default behavior for TCP sources.
+Note that pipe sources use the no-hostname flag by default. - kernel: The kernel flag makes the source default to the LOG\KERN | LOG\CRIT priority if not specified otherwise. - no-hostname: Enable the no-hostname flag if the log message does not include the hostname of the sender host.
 That way syslog-ng OSE assumes that the first part of the message header is \$PROGRAM instead of \$HOST.
 For example: